-Slow Ways is a project to create a network of walking routes that connect all of Great Britain’s towns and cities as well as thousands of villages.
+I am the Founder and CEO of Slow Ways, an audacious initiative to create a network of walking routes that connect all of Great Britain’s towns, cities and national parks.

-Using existing footpaths, people will be able to use the Slow Ways to walk between neighbouring settlements or daisy-chain routes for long distance journeys.
+Using existing footpaths, people will be able to use the Slow Ways to walk or wheel between neighbouring places or daisy-chain routes for long distance journeys.